 Yes, you read that headline right: Bowel and Bladder Habits.
 You might be thinking, why is this topic so important and how is this related to my pelvic health?
-Well, did you know that how we are peeing or pooping tells a lot about how our body is doing, but especially our pelvic floor?
+Well, did you know that how we are peeing or pooping tells a lot about how our body is doing especially our pelvic floor?

-On average, a person should be peeing 5 to 7 times per day that are 2-4 hours apart, and at night time we shouldn’t be getting up to pee unless you are pregnant or over the age of 65 years old, which should then be 1 to 2 times per night.
+On average, a person should be peeing 5 to 7 times per day that are 2-4 hours apart, and at night time you shouldn’t be getting up to pee unless you are pregnant or over the age of 65 years old, which should then be 1 to 2 times per night.
 Our liquid intake is important as well.
 A person should be consuming about half their body weight in ounces or simply 6-8 cups of water per day.

 Two-thirds of our fluid intake should be coming from water.
 If we consistently consume less fluid or consume bladder irritants, such as coffee, carbonated drinks, and acidic drinks to name a few, the urine in our bladder becomes too concentrated and can cause the muscles in the bladder to spasm, making you feel like you need to go to the bathroom.
 Over time, frequent trips to the bathroom cause a new habit pattern in which using the bathroom less than 2 hours apart becomes second nature.
 On the flip side of that, not using the bathroom every 2-4 hours and holding urine can also become a problem.
 Being aware of our daily habits can help improve the health of our bladder.

 Poop.
-It is the topic no one likes to talk about but yet it is something someone should experience every day.
+It is a topic no one likes to talk about but yet it is something someone should experience every day.
 Yes, you heard me right, a person on average should be having a bowel movement 1 to 2 times per day.
 When we have a bowel movement, the consistency of the stool is just as important.
 Was the stool hard, soft, or watery?

 The Bristol Stool Chart provides a good image of the different consistencies.
 For a healthy gut on average, we should have a type 4.

 Did you have to push or strain to have the bowel movement?
-When the stool is hard and requires us to push or strain, this puts a lot of pressure on our pelvic floor, and overtime if this becomes chronic in nature, it can start to cause pain to the pelvic floor.
+When the stool is hard and requires us to push or strain, this puts a lot of pressure on our pelvic floor, and over time if this becomes chronic in nature, it can start to cause pain to the pelvic floor.
 Being consistent with our fluid intake and what we eat is vital to keeping our bowel habits consistent and normal.